Organizational identity – the corporate identity for the future

 (More information on Public DIDs and VerKEy can be found in the FAQs).

-Now that you have received one or several digital certificates you can present them, by means of your ODI wallet, to your business partners or request a digital certificate yourself.
+Now that you have received one or several verifiable credentials you can present them, by means of your ODI wallet, to your business partners or request a verifiable credential yourself.
 To establish a connection to the wallet of your business partner you have to enter the public DID of the respective partner in the search function of your wallet.
 The public DIDs of all organizations taking part in the pilot operation are listed in the Discovery Service.

-Once the connection has been established and accepted, your wallet saves the existing connection and you can start to exchange digital certificates at your discretion.
+Once the connection has been established and accepted, your wallet saves the existing connection, and you can start to exchange verifiable credentials at your discretion.

 DID-Discovery Service